Homemade Gift Idea: Snowman in a Bag

 I sewed a little snowman draw string bag, but you could make something similar with a white paper gift bag.
 For sewing the bag, I used an old white sheet and used Wonder Under (available at Walmart or fabric store) to applique the “carrot and coal” on.
 I then sewed on buttons for the eyes.
 Making the bag took a little more time than I would probably do if I were trying to mass produce them-but I think it will make a fun and unique gift for my niece and nephews so it was worth the extra effort.

-You could use a white paper gift sack and do the same sort of concept on that if you don’t sew and it would turn out super cute, too!
+You could use a white or brown paper gift sack and draw or paint a snowman face, if you don’t sew and it would turn out super cute, too!

 “Snowman in a Bag” Tag: